raphael-attie/sunflower/README.md

 ### How do I get set up? ###

+What follows has been tested on Python version 8 till version 10.
 Necessary packages are given in requirements.txt.
 Check the requirements file for the exact version number.
-In particular, you will need the following packages:
+In particular, you will need the following dependencies:

 - Numpy
 - Astropy